top of page

 Black Friday is also a good time to think about getting helpful technologies or devices that make caring tasks easier.

-For example, many in our carer’s community find home assistants like Amazon Alexa really useful.
+For example, many people in our community find home assistants like Amazon Alexa really useful.
 It's voice-controlled and hands-free, so it can help with things like making shopping lists, reading recipes, playing music, controlling lights and heating, or even notifying us if the person we care for needs help.

 With festive events such as Hanukkah and Christmas coming up, Black Friday deals can also be used to buy gifts for our loved ones, including the person we're caring for.
 This can help with the cost of the festive season, and starting our shopping early means we can spread out the expense.